An Englishman Abroad: Writing

 Several plot changes were made from the true story told by Browne to Bennett.
 Burgess in fact threw up in the dressing room of Michael Redgrave, who asked for Browne's help.
 Redgrave documented the incident in his autobiography without mentioning Browne's involvement with the incident.
 Browne addressed some press speculation that she had in fact plagiarized Redgrave's story in various interviews to promote the film's first broadcast, explaining Bennett's dramatic changes.
 The play also contained scenes in Moscow's British Embassy and in London shops where Browne encountered resistance to helping Burgess, none of which happened in reality.

 Bennett gives the date of Browne's meeting with Burgess as 1958 in the introduction to his Single Spies, which contains the text of An Englishman Abroad in the stage play version and the text of A Question of Attribution about Anthony Blunt.

 The play was also adapted for radio on the BBC World Service in 1994 starring Michael Gambon as Burgess and Penelope Wilton as Coral Browne.
 It was subsequently re-broadcast on BBC Radio 7 and BBC Radio 4 Extra, most recently in 2013 as part of BBC Radio 4 Extra's Cambridge Spies season.

 Reception

+The film was shown at the 1983 London Film Festival on 21 November 1983.

 Both Browne and Bates were winners of the BAFTA awards for acting for their roles in the production.
 The film won the British Academy Television Award for Best Single Drama.

 On the BFI TV 100, a list compiled in 2000 by the British Film Institute (BFI), chosen by a poll of industry professionals, to determine what were the greatest British television programmes of any genre ever to have been screened, An Englishman Abroad was listed at number 30.

 The U.S. film critic Pauline Kael wrote in 1985 that An Englishman Abroad "is probably the finest hour of television I've ever seen."